-4. Landmark-based Front Propagation
+5 Landmark-based Front Propagation

-In this section, we describe a particular implementation of the heuristic.
+In this section, we describe an alternate way to implement the heuristic.
 This heuristic is computed using an approximated distance $\tilde{d}$ evaluated with a set of pre-computed distances to landmark points.

-4.1.
-Landmark-based heuristic
+5.1 Landmark-based heuristic

-A new method for distance evaluation on graph has been introduced in [8] as an admissible heuristic for the A\ algorithm.
+A new method for distance evaluation on a graph has been introduced in [10] as an admissible heuristic for the A\ algorithm.
 We explain why this method can be useful for our heuristically driven Fast Marching and give a quantitative numerical study.

-This method exploits the triangular inequality, since we have, for every couple of points x et y,
+This method exploits the triangle inequality, since we have, for every pair of points x and y,